geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 - You want to assign a different set of permissions for a different group of users, so you will follow best practices by creating a group of users and assigning the group a custom permission level (as opposed to assigning custom permissions to each individual user).
 In this case, you will create a new **Information Technology** group, you will assign Isaiah Langer and Joni Sherman to this group, and will you assign the group Full Control permissions.

 - You will then create a permission level titled **Designer**, which will be used for Adatum’s web specialists who will design SharePoint sites upon request.
 They need to be assigned permission levels that provide complete editing and administrative capabilities.
+While you will not do it in this lab, you can later create a group for your web designers and assign that group this Designer permission level.

 1. In the **SharePoint admin center**, you should still be displaying **Active sites**.